ChaseElander/ENGL460-Project/Scenes.md

 ''Welcome to Madhouse Manor''
-You have been invited here, to partake of dinner, entertainment and many festivities that your distinguished host has provided for you, we hope you have fun and are preparedforeverything tonight has to [[offer->activities]].
+You have been invited here, to partake of dinner, entertainment and many festivities that your distinguished host has provided for you, we hope you have fun and are prepared for everything tonight has to [[offer->activities]].

 ## activities